orval-labs/orval/docs/src/pages/reference/configuration/output.md

 ##### delay

-Type: `number`.
+Type: `number` or `Function`.

-Give you the possibility to set delay time for mock
+Give you the possibility to set delay time for mock.
+It can either be a fixed number or a function that returns a number.

 Default Value: `1000`